dukeng/CSC226/README.txt

 Lectures 8, 9 -  Minimum Spanning Trees: cut property; Prim's algorithm (lazy and eager version) and Kruskal's algorithm;  their proof of correctness of these algorithms using the cut property.

-Lecture 10 - Union-Find: Quick-Find, Quick-Union, and Weighted Quick-Union algorithms.
+(Done)Lecture 10 - Union-Find: Quick-Find, Quick-Union, and Weighted Quick-Union algorithms.

 Lectures 12,13 - Shortest Paths: Dijkstra's algorithm and Bellman-Ford algorithm for single source shortest paths, their proof of correctness; Floyd-Warshall algorithm for all pairs shortest path; Algorithm for shortest paths in DAGs and its proof of correctness.